-Emily Newhouse Dillingham focuses on complex commercial litigation, with an emphasis on trade secret misappropriation, consumer fraud, and breach of contract matters.
+Emily Newhouse Dillingham represents clients in complex commercial litigation, with an emphasis on consumer fraud, false advertising, and trade secret misappropriation.
 She has experience with all phases of litigation, including successfully representing clients at trial, authoring and arguing dispositive motions, taking and defending depositions, and managing all stages of the discovery process.

-Ms. Dillingham also maintains an active pro bono practice.
+Ms. Dillingham maintains an active pro bono practice, with an emphasis on immigration policy litigation.
 She has co-authored numerous petitions for certiorari filed with the United States Supreme Court, and she has worked on many pro bono civil rights matters with counsel from the American Bar Association Death Penalty Representation Project, Americans United for Separation of Church and State, the Southern Poverty Law Center, Muslim Advocates, and the Constitution Project.
+She is a frequent guest speaker on podcasts and radio programs, both in the US and abroad, regarding legal challenges to federal immigration policies.

-Prior to law school, she spent two years working in the Federal Trade Commission's Office of General Counsel, where she focused on analysis of antitrust and consumer protection legislation.
+Prior to law school, Ms. Dillingham spent two years working in the Federal Trade Commission's Office of General Counsel, where she focused on analysis of antitrust and consumer protection legislation.

 - Represent auto industry manufacturer in litigation involving trade secret misappropriation and state law claims.